Giancarlo Stanton Player Props: Yankees vs. Rockies

 Giancarlo Stanton At The Plate

-- Stanton has picked up an RBI in 36.6% of his games this year, with more than one RBI in 14.6% of his games.
-He has also driven in three or more runs in two contests.
+- In 16 games this year (38.1%), Stanton has picked up an RBI, and in seven of those games (16.7%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 14 games this season (34.1%), including multiple runs in three games.
+- In 15 of 42 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.